dgryski/go-perfbook/performance.md

 Many folk-lore performance tips for tuning rely on poorly optimizing compilers and encourage the programmer to do these transformations by hand: hoisting invariant calculations out of loops, using shift instead of multiply, loop unrolling, common sub-expression elimination, ...

 The transformations the compiler can't do rely on you knowing things about the algorithm, about your input data, about invariants in your system, and other assumptions you can make, and factoring that implicit knowledge into removing or altering steps in the data structure.

+Every optimization codifies an assumption about your data.
 These *must* be documented and even better tested for.
 These assumptions are going to be where your program crashes, slow down, or starts returning incorrect data as the system evolves.

 Program tuning improvements are cumulative.
 5x 3% improvements is a 15% improvement.
 Making optimizations it's worth it to think about the expected